turbinenreiter/MicroPythonSmallSats/text/Results_Language_Eval.md

 Python      $67.3~\\%$
 C           $70.4~\\%$

-These results are positive, especially when considering the prior knowledge stated by the participants: all of them stated at least a beginner-level of familiarity with C, with one third stating advanced-level, while only one third reached that beginner-level with Python.
+These results are positive, especially when considering the prior knowledge stated by the participants: all of them stated at least a beginner-level of familiarity with C, with one third stating advanced-level, while only one third reached beginner-level with Python.
 Two thirds had no prior knowledge of Python at all.

 There is, however one example with an especially interesting result: